What is the Levine Grading Scale?

-In cardiology, the levine grading scale, or levine scale, is a six-point grading system that is used to define the volume or intensity of a heart murmur during examination with an acoustic stethoscope.
+In cardiology, the Levine Grading Scale, or just Levine Scale, is a six-point grading system that is used to define the volume or intensity of a heart murmur with an acoustic stethoscope.

 How are murmurs distinguished?